silvest/HEPfit/Doxygen/Installation.md

   $ cmake . -DBAT_INSTALL=ON -DMPIBAT=ON <other options>
 ~~~~~~~~~~~~~~~

-CMake checks for ROOT availability in the system and fails if ROOT is
+__ROOT:__ CMake checks for ROOT availability in the system and fails if ROOT is
 not installed.
 You can specify the path to root-config using the option
 -DROOT_CONFIG_PATH=\<path to root-config\>.

-CMake also checks for BOOST availability in the system and fails if BOOST
+__BOOST:__ CMake also checks for BOOST availability in the system and fails if BOOST
 is not installed.
 You can specify the path to the BOOST include files with
 -DBOOST_INC=\<boost custom include path\>/boost/ and the path to the BOOST
 library with -DBOOST_LIB=\<boost custom library path\>.